 For the latter, we post our job postings initially directly on our site.
 We have a Careers section, and each new job posting is linked to from there.

-In that posting we try to highlight 3 distinct areas of what might attract highly qualified candidates to work with us here at Castos:
+In each job posting we try to highlight 3 distinct areas of what might attract highly qualified candidates to work with us here at Castos:

 - Working on interesting problems: developers want to work on new and challenging problems.
 We hope that our tech stack, how we work, and the problems we’re solving are interesting enough to bring the best talent out there.